eddyerburgh/notes/docs/data-structures-and-algorithms/algorithms/algorithm-analysis.md

 ## Introduction

-Algorithm analysis involves calculating the complexity of algorithms, normally either the time-complexity or the space-complexity.
+Algorithm analysis involves calculating the complexity of algorithms, usually either the time-complexity or the space-complexity.

-Two common tools used for algorithm analysis are the RAM model of computation, and the asymptotic analysis of worst-case complexity {% cite algorithm-design-manual -l 31 %}.
+Two common tools used for algorithm analysis are the RAM model of computation and the asymptotic analysis of worst-case complexity {% cite algorithm-design-manual -l 31 %}.

 ## The RAM model of computation